keep-starknet-strange/satoru/book/src/smart-contracts-architecture/mock.md

 # Mock module

-The Mock module is responsible for managing the getter and setter for the referral.
+The Mock module is used to store mocked implementation of contracts to use them in tests.

 It contains the following Cairo library files: